Electricity sector in Switzerland: Nuclear power

 As of December 8, 2014, the National Council has voted to limit the operational life-time of the Beznau Nuclear Power Plant—which houses the oldest commercial reactor in the world—to 60 years, forcing decommissioning upon its two reactors by 2029 and 2031, respectively.

+In 2021, nuclear power constituted 22% of Switzerland's Total Energy Supply (TES) and accounted for 31% of total electricity generation.
+Additionally, Switzerland ranked eighth among International Energy Agency (IEA) countries in terms of the proportion of nuclear power in its electricity generation mix.

 Oil power

 From 1965 until 1999, the Chavalon plant in Valais, above the Collombey refinery, had an electrical power output of two times 142 megawatts.
 The refinery was shut down in 2015, and will be dismantled until 2022.

+In 2021, the contribution of oil to electricity generation was minimal, accounting for just 0.05% of the total electricity produced.

 Gas power

 A newly built gas power plant is debated to cover future power shortages during the winter.
 There are considerations regarding a gas turbine testing facility in Birr AG belonging to the Italian engineering firm Ansaldo Energia.
 The facility is connected to both the gas and the electricity grid, and when both installed turbines are running, it feeds 740 megawatts into the Swiss electricity grid.

+In 2021, the contribution of natural gas to electricity generation was minimal, accounting for just 0.8% of the total electricity produced.